cncf/contribute/README.md

 TOC
 ===

 The CNCF TOC is the technical governing body of the CNCF Foundation.
-The detailed information on CNCF TOC, incuding its duties and responsibilities, togeteter with the information on collaboration is listed on [CNCF TOC repo](https://github.com/cncf/toc/).
+The detailed information on CNCF TOC, including its duties and responsibilities, together with the information on collaboration is listed on [CNCF TOC repo](https://github.com/cncf/toc/).

 Working Groups
 --------------

-Working groups (WG's) are the community-driven groups with the goal of continuous collaboration in the speficic areas.
+Working groups (WG's) are the community-driven groups with the goal of continuous collaboration in the specific areas.
 CNCF WG's are created and curated by the CNCF TOC and driven by the community members.
 CNCF TOC repo provides more [details](https://github.com/cncf/toc/tree/master/workinggroups#cncf-working-groups) on the purpose and goals of WG's, together with the [list of them](https://github.com/cncf/toc/blob/master/README.md#working-groups).

 TOC Contributors
 ----------------